-- We approved similarly ambitious enterprise reporting projects with other key media partners, among them the PBS NewsHour, Philadelphia Inquirer, St. Louis Post-Dispatch, PBS Frontline, the Marshall Project, and the Associated Press.
+- We approved similarly ambitious enterprise reporting projects with other key media partners, among them PBS NewsHour, Philadelphia Inquirer, St. Louis Post-Dispatch, PBS' Frontline, The Marshall Project, and the Associated Press.

-- We issued the Coronavirus News Collaboration Challenge, a new initiative that has already produced more than 330 proposals, with requests totaling over $5 million dollars.
+- We issued the Coronavirus News Collaboration Challenge, an initiative that has produced more than 330 proposals, with requests totaling over $5 million.
 We are supporting partnerships with journalist teams across the U.S. and in Latin America, Africa, the Middle East, and beyond.

-- In response to the disruptions in journalism that have resulted from the virus, Columbia University has agreed to fund reporting grants for students graduating this spring.
+- In response to the journalism disruptions that have resulted from the virus, Columbia University agreed to fund reporting grants for students graduating this spring.
 The $50,000 fund, to be administered by the Pulitzer Center, will support grants of up to $5,000 each for individual reporting projects by members of the Columbia Journalism class of 2020.